Snowy albatross: Taxonomy

 The taxonomic history of this species is long and complicated.
 The species was first described as Diomedea exulans by Carl Linnaeus in 1758, based on a specimen from the Cape of Good Hope.
 Diomedea refers to Diomedes from Greek mythology whose companions turned to birds, and exulans or exsul are Latin for "exile" or "wanderer" referring to its extensive flights.
 The type locality has been restricted to South Georgia.

-Some experts considered there to be four subspecies of D. exulans, which they elevated to species status, and use the term wandering albatross to refer to a species complex that includes the proposed species D. antipodensis, D. dabbenena, D. exulans, and D. gibsoni.
+Some experts considered there to be four subspecies of D. exulans, which they elevated to species status, and use the term wandering albatross to refer to a species complex that includes the proposed species D. antipodensis, D. dabbenena, D. exulans, and D. a. gibsoni.

 Description

 The plumage varies with age, with the juveniles starting chocolate brown.
 As they age they become whiter.
-The adults have white bodies with black and white wings.
+The adults have white bodies with white and black wings.
 Males have whiter wings than females, with just the tips and trailing edges of the wings black.
 The snowy albatross is the whitest of the wandering albatross species complex, the other species having a great deal more brown and black on the wings and body, very closely resembling immature wandering albatrosses.
 The large bill is pink, as are the feet.
 They also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 They excrete a high saline solution from their nose, which is a probable cause for the pink-yellow stain seen on some animals' necks.